Alexander Dogiel: Biography

-Dogiel lived and worked in isolation, rarely but authoritatively publishing lengthy and richly illustrated articles.
+Dogel lived and worked in isolation, rarely but authoritatively publishing lengthy and richly illustrated articles.
 His work focused on degenerative and regenerative neuromuscular junction abnormalities, neuromuscular spindles, and various cellular categories within the central nervous system.
 He demonstrated a mastery of silver staining techniques and some of his illustrations contain a level of detail comparable to that which can be obtained using a low-power electronic microscope.
+He examined neurons and classified them based on their lengths, the shapes of dendrites, the positions of nuclei and their location within ganglia.

-Dogiel was an important figure in Russian histology.
+Dogel was an important figure in Russian histology.
 He trained Russian scientists such as Vladimir Bekhterev, Babukin, Yakulovich and Doinnikov in this specialty, but never went to visit his colleagues from Western Europe.
+His son Valentine Dogiel (1882-1955) became a parasitologist.